grrwlf/cycletags.vim/README.md

 -----

 The plugin turns Ctrl+] into tag-cycling command by (relatively) wisely calling tnext/trewind.
-In order to map other key (say, Ctrl+t), place following lines in your .vimrc:
+In order to map, say, Ctrl+t instead of default Ctrl+], place following lines in your .vimrc:

 	let g:cycletags_no_mappings = 1
 	map <C-t> :call CycleTags(expand('<cword>'))<CR>